radicalrafi/mlinaction/README.md

-##Descritption
+## Descritption
-Repo contains code and some sample exercices for Machine Learning in Action Book
+Repo contains code and some implementations of statistical learning algorithms (kNN,SVM ...)